 A fixed-term tenancy guarantees the property to the tenant for the term outlined in the tenancy agreement.
-This does not change even if the property sells, or if the owner or family members wish to move into the property, e.g. should the property be sold and the buyer wishes to occupy the home, they cannot move in until the completion of the tenancy term - unless the tenant agrees otherwise.
+This does not change even if the property sells, or if the owner or family members This type of fixed-term tenancy guarantees the wish to move into the property, e.g. should the property be sold and the buyer wishes to occupy the home, they cannot move in until the completion of the tenancy term - unless the tenant agrees otherwise.

 The rules around ending fixed-term tenancies now vary slightly depending on the date the tenancy was granted.
 The granted date is the specific date when the tenancy agreement was signed and completed, not the commencement date of the tenancy itself.
-If you have questions relating to your own tenancy, we recommend speaking to your property manager for clarification.
+If you have guestions relating to your own tenancy, we recommend speaking to your property manager for clarification.

-Ending a fixed-term tenancy - Granted before 11 February 2021
+The Residential Tenancies Amendment Act 2020 Ending a fixed-term tenancy - Granted before 11 February 2021